 If you’re in Copenhagen on the first Friday in November you’re a very lucky person.
 Because it’s Jul Dag – Christmas beer day.
 At every bar at exactly 8:59 p.m. the Christmas brew will be introduced.
 And if you know the Danes you know that this party night will be legendary.
 In February Copenhagen is all about Wondercool, the winter festival.

 Where to stay in Copenhagen: I would recommend you to book an apartment via for example Airbnb.
 If you have no account there yet, you can use this link and you’ll get a €23 voucher!

 I can’t remember where this gorgeous hippie hand bag is now, but I remember I bought it at the Waterlooplein flea market, normally totally crowed during summer, it’s perfect for bargain hunting during winter.
 From mid November you can buy Oliebollen and Poffertjes (traditional doughnuts and pancakes) at food booths all around the city.
 Best with a hot chocolate.
 And go ice skating!
 Especially when the channels are frozen… Yes, I had a very romantic weekend there with my then-boyfriend.
 Well, actually not.
 It was so freaking cold and the heating in our hotel was broken so we had to go to sleep with all our clothes on and even warm up the clothes with a hair dryer.
 True story.
-I suggest looking for a cozy and warm apartment in Amsterdam in advance so the only naked people you’ll see won’t be the one in the sex museum.
-I also have some more tips for a weekend in Amsterdam, you could for example visit Sauna Deco to warm yourself up a bit.
+I also have some more tips for a weekend in Amsterdam, you could for example visit Straat Museum or treat yourself to brunch to warm yourself up a bit.